Saint-Bélec slab: Discovery

-The Château de Kernuz, pictured in 1910.
+The Château de Kernuz in 1910.
 The object at left is a prehistoric menhir recovered by du Châtellier.

 The slab was discovered in 1900 by Paul du Châtellier in a prehistoric burial ground in Finistère, western Brittany.
 It formed the wall of a cist burial.
 The cist measured 3.86 m long, 2.1 m wide and 1.86 m high and was oriented on an east-west alignment.
 It contained a broken ceramic pot, which has since been lost, and was buried under layers of stone rubble.
-The recovered portion of the slab measured 2.2 m long, 1.53 m wide and 0.16 m thick and weighed around 1 LT.
+The recovered portion of the slab measured 2.2 m long, 1.53 m wide and 16 cm thick and weighed around 1 LT.
 It was made from a grey-blue schist, thought to come from rocky outcrops from the Precambrian period found close to Douarnenez.
 The slab had been broken prior to its burial and the upper portion was missing.
 The unbroken slab may have been around 12.7 ft long.

 Du Châtellier stored the slab at his house, Château de Kernuz.
 Sources differ as to whether the slab was donated to the National Archaeological Museum after du Châtellier's death or if it was acquired by a private museum soon after discovery and then by the National Archaeological Museum in 1924.
 In either case, the slab remained at the Château and, until the 1990s, was stored in a niche in the Château's moat before being moved to its cellar.